JurajLieskovsky/OptimalControl/src/NLP-Examples.md

 \end{aligned}
 $$

-As we are dealing with a quadratic objective function and a cubic equality constraint, the python package CVXPY does not have an interface to a suitable solver the julia package JuMP does.
+As we are dealing with a quadratic objective function and a cubic equality constraint, the python package CVXPY does not have an interface to a suitable solver.
+Fortunately, the julia package JuMP does.